ow2-proactive/scheduling-abstraction-layer/endpoints/10-cluster-endpoints.md

 **Reply:** Boolean, `true` if successful

+The `env-var` section in the JSON body can be used to define environment variables necessary for the cluster.
+Variables should follow the format `"ENV_VAR_NAME": "ENV_VAR_VALUE"`.
+For example:
+- `"APPLICATION_ID": "0fb75671-8955-4c06-9a8c-d397b29e3894"`

+These variables can be customized to suit the configuration and software requirements for the specific Kubernetes cluster deployment.

 When defining nodes within a cluster, each node should be represented as an instance of the [IaasNode](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/sal-common/src/main/java/org/ow2/proactive/sal/model/IaasNode.java) class,